Guide-Analytics/question_extraction/README.md

     * Used a machine learning algorithm trained on a large dataset of text messages
     * This algorithm was only about 80% accurate, so several additional rules were applied to improve results
     * In particular, yn-questions were often missed, so when a sentence was determined to not be a sentence it was double-checked to see if the first word was in the set of auxiliaries that could begin sentences
-    * The appearance of a wh-word was sometimes considered indicative of a question even when it was used in another function
+    * The appearance of a wh-word was sometimes considered indicative of a question even when it was used in a different function
     * To account for this, sentences deemed wh-questions were double-checked to find if the wh-words in question appeared in a certain set of positions
 * Performance
     * The rules-based supplements were in no way exhaustive of the possible patterns for questions, but were designed to complement the ML algorithm